DiegoWearden/magic-garden-checker/README.md

-# Meeting Handler Bot

-Lightweight Discord bot that fetches and returns rendered HTML for a target webpage (default: https://magiccircle.gg/r/LDQK).

-## Requirements
+# Magic Garden Checker

+A small Discord bot that attaches to a user-managed Chromium via CDP and watches the Magic Garden shop page for items and restocks.
+It can run one-off checks, periodic scans, and send automatic alerts when items matching configured filters are detected.

+Features
+- Attach to an external Chromium/Chrome/Chromium-based browser via CDP (no embedded browser launched automatically).
+- One-off checks: fetch page HTML, screenshot, list in-stock items.
+- Periodic scans with optional schedule (interpreted in America/Chicago timezone).
+- Automatic notifications for items that are in-stock and meet a rarity threshold (deduped so you only get alerts on new items).
+- Owner-only control commands for starting/stopping scans and changing thresholds.

+Prerequisites
-- Python 3.8+
+- Python 3.9+ (ZoneInfo used)
+- An external Chromium/Chrome running with remote debugging enabled (or Playwright browsers with a CDP endpoint)
-- A Discord bot token (set in .env as `DISCORD_TOKEN`)
+- A Discord bot token and the bot invited to your server with send_messages permission
-- Debian/Ubuntu/Raspberry Pi OS: system libraries required by Playwright (see Troubleshooting)

-## Setup
+Install

-1. Create and activate a virtual environment:
+1. Create a virtualenv and activate it:

    python -m venv venv
    source venv/bin/activate